-Board Oversight of Values and Culture
+Board Oversight of Corporate Culture and Human Capital Management

+We are committed to having an engaged, diverse and inclusive workplace that fosters learning, development and innovation.
 The board is actively engaged in overseeing our values and its connection to our long-term strategy.
 Directors have the opportunity to participate in our culture first-hand through interactions with employees and visits to our assets and offices.
-Through the compensation and management development committee, the board meets with management to understand and monitor company culture and its alignment with our values and long-term business strategy.
+Through the compensation and management development committee, the board meets with management to understand and monitor company culture and its alignment with our values and strategic business priorities.
+Employee turnover, diversity and inclusion and leadership development metrics, along with qualitative data are discussed at the compensation and management development committee regularly throughout the year and shared with our board of directors.
 The entire board attends the compensation and management development committee meetings that involve reviews and discussions of CEO performance objectives, evaluations, management succession and compensation.